JOIN LOGIN JOIN

 And hey, Citadel didn’t make things easy over the years, with their old paint names evolving into new, more dramatic titles.
 A quick paint conversion chart is essential if you’re ever confused about whether you’re supposed to be using Mephiston Red or some elusive blood-red cousin from 2009.

 So, let’s break down this chart and get you ready to paint miniatures like the true commander of the battlefield you are.
-If you want to see the conversion charts for companies like the Army Painter, check that out here.
+If you want to see the conversion charts for companies like the Army Painter or Monument Hobbies, check those out here.

 Exploring the Latest Citadel Colour Chart Updates